diveBarKaraoke/divebar_karaoke_creation_guide/docs/helper_software.rst

 Karaoke Prep
 ^^^^^^^^^^^^

-`Karaokei Prep <https://github.com/karaokenerds/karaoke-prep>`_ is a tool that automates the work before and after syncing a track.
+`Karaoke Prep <https://github.com/karaokenerds/karaoke-prep>`_ is a tool that automates the work before and after syncing a track.
 Specifically, it will

 1. Download a track or playlist from YouTube
 2. Pull lyrics from Genius